DevMiloo/Melpo-verifier/README.md

 The Melpo Verifier bot uses automated processes to perform certain actions, such as assigning roles and sending verification or welcome messages.
 These processes are based on simple, predefined server rules set by the server administrator.
 There is no complex profiling or decision-making involved.
 All actions are triggered by the configuration chosen by the server administrators and are not based on any personal characteristics or behavioral analysis.

 ## **10. Data from Third Parties**

-No  personal  data  is  directly  collected  by  the  bot from third-party  sources.
-In any case, indirectly, the bot may receive some data provided  by Discord's platform, which  includes  but is not limited to user IDs, server-related information, and other basic data that  may be required for the bot to work properly.
-Such  information,  as processed,  is  related  to  verification  and  management  of  server functions and has not been shared with third-party  entities.
+All information the bot processes is provided through Discord’s platform.
+This includes but is not limited to user IDs, server-related info (e.g., channel and role IDs), and other basic data required for the bot to function as intended.
+This data is used solely for verification processes and server management features.
+The bot does not collect or process data from external third-party sources outside of Discord's platform.
+Processed data will not be shared, either, with any third-party entities.